Dashiki: Versions

 The informal version of the dashiki is a traditional print or embroidered dashiki.
 Three formal versions exist.
-The first type consists of a dashiki, sokoto (drawstring trousers), and a matching kufi.
+The first type consists of a dashiki, sokoto (drawstring pants), and a matching kufi.
 This style is called a dashiki suit or dashiki trouser set and it is the attire worn by most grooms during wedding ceremonies.
 The second version consists of an ankle-length shirt, matching kufi, and sokoto and is called a Senegalese kaftan.
 The third type consists of a dashiki and matching trousers.
 A flowing gown is worn over these.
 This type is called a grand boubou or an agbada.

 There are several different styles of dashiki suits available from clothing stores.
 The type of shirt included in the set determines the name.
 The traditional dashiki suit includes a thigh-length shirt.
 The short sleeve, traditional style is preferred by purists.
 A long dashiki suit includes a shirt that is knee-length or longer.
 However, if the shirt reaches the ankles, it is a Senegalese kaftan.
 Finally, the lace dashiki suit includes a shirt made of lace.
-A hybrid of the dashiki and caftan worn by females is a traditional male dashiki with a western skirt.
+A hybrid of the dashiki and kaftan worn by females is a traditional male dashiki with a western skirt.